Gabirel/Hack-SpaceVim/README.md

 ## What can you get from Hack-SpaceVim

-* Introductions about how to install SpaceVim with **step by step**
+* Introductions about how to install SpaceVim with **step by step** :metal:
-* Set up developing environments very fast
+* Set up developing environments very fast :trollface:
-* Become a developer very quickly
+* Become a developer very quickly :sunglasses:
-* Help you get acquainted with mountains of plugins
+* Help you get acquainted with mountains of plugins :massage_woman:
-* Make you a professional vimmer
+* Make you a professional vimmer :muscle:
-* Let you hack this planet with SpaceVim
+* Let you hack this planet with SpaceVim :new_moon_with_face:
-* Tell you some facts somebody else won't tell you
+* Tell you some facts somebody else won't tell you :scream:
 * Tricks you will never know(contradictory statements :smirk:)

 Table of Contents